mburger89/Blender_scripts/README.md

  |-- 2u_spacebar.obj optional model
 ```

-The only things that are important are the text before the underscore and the file type.
+the keycaps models should be placed in the `keycaps/` folder.
+this folder needs to live in the same folder the script is run.